-My name is Aaron J Wisti, and dealing with computers as tools is a hobby of mine.
+My name is Aaron J Wisti, and I am a writer.

 In addition to writing, I dabble with computer tech support, software installation, pc assembly, and web design trends.

 I am disabled and cannot work at this time, which gives me the free time (when I'm not dealing with personal issues) I need to pursue my interests and hobbies.
 I do not follow a trendy lifestyle and instead prefer the simpler things in life - my political views are conservative / libertarian, in other words if what you're doing doesn't hurt anyone (or violate the laws of nature), I don't care what you do for the most part.

 I started out life as an Air Force brat, lived in Okinawa, Japan, for a brief period, visited the Philippines a few times and finally started my school years in Superior, Wisconsin.

 I got a brief taste of computers while overseas.
 My Dad demonstrated to me what an IBM Punch Card Machine does, and created a few personalised cards for me to keep.

 My formal education with computers began in Omaha, Nebraska.
 I enrolled in a computer class and one of my assignments was to use an Apple 2c and program an animated rocket ship.
 I had fun in that class, and consider this a worthwhile experience.

 Fast forward a few years, to the beginnings of home-based internet (with free disposable dial-up internet cds) and Microsoft Windows 95.
 My dream at the time was to become a published author, and I would tinker with Microsoft Publisher in my pursuit of creating websites and publishing my poetry.

 In 2007, with the help of my brother, Brian Wisti, I eke out my first ad-free website.
 With that, Wisti-Thinking.com was born.
 I no longer work on that site, and the only place to find it now is at https://web-beta.archive.org/web/*/wisti-thinking.com